biojava/biojava.github.io/_wikis/BioJava:Download_3.0.5.md

 Release Date
 ------------

-BioJava 3.0.5 has been released on May 21st 2012
+BioJava 3.0.5 has been released on November 30th 2012

 Getting older versions
 ----------------------